Danny Sebright

-Danny Edward Sebright (born February 27, 1961) is the president of the U.S.-U.A.E.
-Business Council, a Washington, D.C.-based business advocacy organization committed to fostering stronger trade and commercial ties between the United States and the United Arab Emirates.
+Danny Edward Sebright (born February 27, 1961) is an American national security professional who is the president of the U.S.-U.A.E.
+Business Council, a Washington, D.C.–based business advocacy organization committed to fostering stronger trade and commercial ties between the United States and the United Arab Emirates.

 Sebright served at the Department of Defense and the Defense Intelligence Agency for nearly 20 years, most recently as a Policy Director in the Office of the Secretary of Defense until 2002.
 Sebright has served on a number of political campaigns, most notably as Governor Howard Dean’s foreign policy advisor during his campaign for president.
 He worked as a senior advisor in the Middle East practice group at The Cohen Group from 2002 to 2018.